itsaboutcode/fullstackopen/README.md

 ### [Event Handling](https://reactjs.org/docs/handling-events.html)

-Event handling of **React Elements** is same as DOM elements with following syntax differences.
+Event handling of **React Elements** is the same as DOM elements with following syntax differences.

 1. React events are named using **camelCase**, rather than lowercase.
 2. With JSX, you pass a function as the **event handler**, rather than a string.